Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 7: Apache HBase

 31. What is Apache HBase?
+Explain its architecture.
 32. What is a Row Key in HBase?
 33. What is a Column Family in HBase?
 34. How does HBase ensure data availability and fault tolerance?